-- Provisioned: meaning that the resources are needed more or less continuously for a period similar to, or exceeding, the usable lifetime of the necessary hardware. - Scheduled: where the resources are required for shorter periods of time and the results are not necessarily time critical (but higher than for the following category). - Opportunistic: where there is no urgent time pressure, but any available resources can be readily soaked up.
+- Provisioned: meaning that the resources are needed more or less continuously for a period similar to, or exceeding, the usable lifetime of the necessary hardware - Scheduled: where the resources are required for shorter periods of time and the results are not necessarily time critical (but higher than for the following category) - Opportunistic: where there is no urgent time pressure, but any available resources can be readily soaked up.

-Reasons why the resources cannot easily be provided at a single site include those of funding, where international communities are under pressure to spend funds locally to institutes that are part of the collaboration, as well as those of power and cooling - increasingly a problem with the rise of energy prices and concerns over greenhouse gases.
+Reasons why the resources cannot easily be provided at a single site include those of funding, where international communities are under pressure to spend funds locally to institutes that are part of the collaboration, as well as those of power and cooling - increasingly a problem with high energy prices and concerns over greenhouse gases.
 To give an explicit example, the WLCG requirement has always been for the order of 100,000 of the fastest commodity PCs on the market (now interpreted as 100K cores) - far above what can realistically be provided by an individual research laboratory today.

-Currently, adapting an existing application to the Grid environment requires an in-depth understanding not only of the Grid computing paradigm but also of the computing model of the application in question.
-This requires that experts in both the application domain as well as Grid technology need to work closely together to assess the suitability of Grid technology and perform the necessary porting and infrastructure setup.
+Currently, adapting an existing application to the grid environment requires an in-depth understanding not only of the grid computing paradigm but also of the computing model of the application in question.
+This requires that experts in both the application domain as well as grid technology need to work closely together to assess the suitability of grid technology and perform the necessary porting and infrastructure setup.
 More details are given below.

-2.3 First steps in the Grid
+2.3 First steps in the grid

-2.3.1 General Remarks
+2.3.1 General remarks

-The current HUC Grid infrastructure is primarily developed and supported for the SL(C) - Scientific Linux (CERN) - operating system.
+The current HUC grid infrastructure is primarily developed and supported for the SL(C) - Scientific Linux (CERN) - operating system.
 Usage with other operating systems may be possible but may result in much more difficult and time-consuming deployment issues, and occasionally incompatibilities.
-The choice of the operating system has an impact on VO management (deployment of Grid services) as well as on the applications (which should be able to run on a chosen OS).
+The choice of the operating system has an impact on VO management (deployment of grid services) as well as on the applications (which should be able to run on a chosen OS).

-Another important decision to be made by the VO is the choice of middleware, most of which is currently provided by the European Middleware Initiative (EMI) for EGI (though other providers may be considered, such as SAGA, StratusLab and IGE).
+Another important decision to be made by the VO is the choice of middleware, which is provided by the European Middleware Initiative (EMI) for EGI.
 This decision should evaluate the capabilities of the different middleware stacks and the requirements of the higher level applications and VO users.
+This report will refer in particular to the gLite middleware that is widely used in WLCG and EGI.

 Several of the sections below contain hyperlinks to more detailed documentation.
+These are clearly identified using the standard notation (blue underlined text).